 When studying online, you want an environment in which you can focus on your course materials for an hour or two at a time.
-With courses like the lean manufacturing online course from Kettering University Online, for example, that ability to focus really matters.

 Having a desk free of wires and clutter will be a huge plus.
 You can go through the study materials about the Lean and Six Sigma tools or other advanced subjects without feeling distracted every now and then.
 Besides, you have the best gadgets helping you study more effectively.